learningOrchestra/learningOrchestra-docs/docs/microservices.md

 The Projection microservice is a data manipulation microservice.
 It provides an entry point to simplify a dataset by selecting only certain fields (= column for data organised as a table).

+It runs as a Spark microservice and can be spread over [several instances](#spark-microservices).

 For additional details, see the [REST API](projection-rest.md) and [Python package](projection-python.md) documentations.

 ### Histogram microservice